Askannz/optimus-manager/README.md

 Also note that this parameter only affects which GPU your desktop session starts with ; it has absolutely no effect on the boot process before that, because optimus-manager has no control over it.

+See this project to automatically create corresponding boot entries in GRUB: https://github.com/hakasapl/optimus-manager-grub

 Power management
 ----------